TechnologyClassroom/SignIn/README.md

   * Mac Installation Instructions

-Python is probably already installed on your GNU/Linux system.
-You can check that Python is installed by running this command from a terminal:
+Python is already installed on your system, but the version that ships with the OS is reported to have a broken Tkinter library.

-    python -V

 You can also download a newer version <a href="https://www.python.org/ftp/python/2.7.11/python-2.7.11-macosx10.6.pkg">Python 2.7</a> or <a href="https://www.python.org/ftp/python/3.5.1/python-3.5.1-macosx10.6.pkg">Python 3</a> and install (requires administrator privilages).

-Note: The default version of Python and Tkinter that ship with Sierra will break.

   * Windows Installation Instructions